-I’ve done a fair amount of fantasizing about sailor suits and light opera in this review, and you’ve either been very patient with me, or you’ll curse me later when you can’t get those catchy Gilbert & Sullivan tunes out of your head.
+I’ve done a fair amount of imagining sailor suits and light opera in this review.
+While you’ve been very patient with me, you might curse me later when you can’t get those catchy Gilbert & Sullivan tunes out of your head.
 But allow me to complete my HMS mental picture now that I’ve finished my research.

-Besides via referrals from happy customers, HMS gains most of its clients by reaching out directly to local brick-and-mortar companies, or by tapping into Captain Honick’s rich network of web-based-business connections.
-HMS is thus able to effectively close those sales by customizing a suite of products and services for each client, and by explaining their inherently fair system of interchange-plus pricing.
+Besides referrals from happy customers, HMS gains most of its clients by reaching out directly to local brick-and-mortar companies or by tapping into Captain Honick’s rich network of web-based business connections.
+HMS is thus able to effectively close those sales by customizing a suite of products and services for each client and by explaining its inherently fair system of interchange-plus pricing.
 Then they enhance client loyalty with attentive customer service and secondary partnerships.
-They must do a good job at this and have a great reputation to prove it.
+They do an excellent job at this and have a great reputation to prove it.

 With the addition of rate and fee specifics on the website, I can now confidently give four stars and one star more for the hardy Captain of the Pinafore.
 I’d like to think that reading the previous iteration of this review was the final push that made them put up a pricing page.
 Maybe that’s just a continuation of my little HMS fantasy, but regardless, we now have further proof that this company takes transparency very seriously.
 I’m glad to see they’ve adapted to the ever-increasing demand for clearly advertised rates in the merchant account industry.

-I heartily recommend checking out HMS, especially if you are based in Delaware or Florida, or run a web hosting or cloud service provider business.
+I heartily recommend checking out HMS, especially if you are based in Delaware, Florida, or Colorado, or if you run a web hosting or cloud service provider business.
 Give Lou Honick and his crew a call and see what HMS can do for you.
-Hopefully, he won’t mind you calling him Captain.
+Hopefully, he won’t mind you calling him captain.